lr9987/whales/README.md

 # Whales
-written in pure html and css
+Written in pure HTML and CSS

 ![Screenshot of a website about whales](https://github.com/lr9987/whales/blob/main/screenshot.jpg)